-Data for age at sexual maturity for fin and Antarctic minke whales used in this study are from Lockyer (1972) and Kato (1987), respectively.
+Data on age at sexual maturity for fin and Antarctic minke whales used in this study are from Lockyer (1972) and Kato (1987), respectively.
 Apparent pregnancy rates for blue and fin whales are from Gambell (1972).
-Apparent pregnancy rate for humpback whales are from Bando et al. (2005) which were calculated from the International Whaling Statistics.
+Apparent pregnancy rate for humpback whales are calculated from the International Whaling Statistics.